lmriccardo/libcnet/README.md

 as possible, which means no deeply technical knowledge is required.
 However, also more low-level functionalities are provided.
 In other words, you can let us decide or do it in your own.

+Please, take a look at [Notes On Development](Note.md) for the state of the project and future development.

 ## A simple example

 Here is a simple example on how, you can create and sent an UDP message